-They claim to be carrying out landscaping and gardening work for Whitefriars and then ask for a payment up front.
+They claim to be carrying out work for Whitefriars and may ask for a payment up front.

 We urge you to remain vigilant and report all suspicious behaviour to the police.
 Please look out for elderly/vulnerable relatives, friends and neighbours and pass on our safety messages.

 Always be on your guard when anyone you’re not expecting – man, woman or child – turns up at your door.

 Bogus ’officials’ and ‘workmen’ may be smartly dressed and claim to be from Whitefriars, the council, gas board, health authority, a charity or other organisation.

 Bogus ’workmen’ may say that they need to come in to check something or make urgent repairs.
 You also need to be careful of callers who offer to make building repairs or tarmac your drive.
 Often they’ll ask for money in advance; they may even offer to drive you to the bank to withdraw money to pay them.

 Don’t be afraid to ask for ID.
 Genuine callers will normally make an appointment first and will carry identification with their photograph on.

 Check to see who it is by using the spy hole if you have one, or look through a front window.
 If you have any suspicions at all, don’t open the door.